 - NSSL Fact Sheets: Warn-on-Forecast (.pdf, 1.4 MB)

 Threats in Motion

-One of the new warning methodologies being tested in the NOAA Hazardous Weather Testbed is the “Threats-In-Motion” (TIM) concept.
-TIM warning grids update every minute and move continuously with the path of the storm.
-TIM has the advantage of providing useful lead times for all locations downstream of the hazards, and continually removes the warning from areas where threat has already passed.
+One of the new warning methodologies being tested in the NOAA Hazardous Weather Testbed is the “Threats-In-Motion” (TiM) concept.
+TiM warnings update every minute and move continuously with the path of the storm.
+TiM has the advantage of providing more equitable lead times for all locations downstream of the hazards and continually removes the warning from areas where the threat has already passed.

 The Flooded Locations And Simulated Hydrographs Project (FLASH) was launched in early 2012 to improve the accuracy and timing of flash flood warnings.
-FLASH uses forecast models, geographic information, and real-time high-resolution, accurate rainfall observations from the NMQ/Q2 project to produce flash flood forecasts at 1-km/5-min resolution.
-FLASH project development continues to be an active collaboration between members of NSSL's Stormscale Hydrometeorology and Hydromodeling Groups, and the HyDROS Lab at the University of Oklahoma.
+FLASH uses forecast runoff from hydrologic models, geographic information, and real-time high-resolution, accurate rainfall observations from the Multi-Radar Multi-Sensor project to produce flash flood forecasts at 1-km/10-min resolution.
+FLASH project development continues to be an active collaboration between members of NSSL and the HyDROS Lab at the University of Oklahoma.